TaylorDesilets/K-Dimensional-Random-Response-Code/README.md

 ### Data Processing

 The dataset is loaded from `person.csv` and processed as follows:
-- Injury severity (`INJ_SEV`) is mapped into 3 classes ( 0-low injury, 1-medium injury, 2-fatal injury)
+- Injury severity (`INJ_SEV`) is mapped into 3 classes:
+  - 0 = low / no injury
+  - 1 = medium injury
+  - 2 = fatal
 - A subset of predictors is selected:
   - age
   - sex
   - alcohol involvement
   - drug involvement
+- Missing values are removed
-- Age is standardized
+- Age is restricted to a valid range and standardized
 - A random subsample is taken for computational efficiency
 - Predictors are one-hot encoded

 ### Main Functions

+- **`collapse_severity(x)`**
+  Maps the original injury severity variable into the 3-category response used in the analysis.

+- **`load_person_data(filepath="person.csv")`**
+  Loads the raw dataset from `person.csv`.

 - **`prepare_real_data(filepath, sample_size, random_state)`**
   Loads and preprocesses the dataset, returning:
   - predictor matrix $X$
   - response vector $Y$
   - processed DataFrame

-- **`fit_private_model(X, Y, epsilon, seed)`**
-  Applies randomized response to the labels and fits the privatized multinomial logistic regression model.
+- **`print_class_counts(Y)`**
+  Prints the class distribution of the response variable to assess imbalance in the real dataset.

 - **`fit_nonprivate_model(X, Y)`**
-  Fits the model without any privacy mechanism (baseline comparison).
+  Fits the multinomial logistic regression model without any privacy mechanism.
+  - Uses the identity transition matrix
+  - Serves as the non-private baseline

+- **`fit_private_rr_model(X, Y, epsilon, seed)`**
+  Applies the standard randomized response mechanism to the labels and fits the privatized multinomial logistic regression model.

+- **`fit_private_orr_model(X, Y, gamma, seed)`**
+  Learns a transition matrix using the neural network–based ORR mechanism, privatizes the labels using the learned matrix, and fits the privatized multinomial logistic regression model.

-- **`run_real_data_analysis(filepath, sample_size, epsilon, random_state)`**
+- **`run_real_data_analysis(filepath, sample_size, epsilon, gamma, random_state)`**
-  Runs the full pipeline:
+  Runs the full real-data pipeline:
-  - prepares the data
+  - prepares the dataset
+  - prints class counts
-  - fits private and non-private models
+  - fits the non-private, RR, and ORR models
+  - prints optimizer success messages
-  - prints class counts and optimization results
+  - prints the RR and learned ORR transition matrices
-  - returns all outputs
+  - returns all outputs in a structured dictionary
 ---
 ### 6. Statistics.py: Performance Measures and Summary Statistics Tools to Display Results